Contents

 The idea

-You don't have to take "the books balance" on faith — you can re-derive it.
-The prover does exactly that: it rebuilds every money invariant straight from the ledger's posted legs and hands you one report, a ProveReport, telling you whether the books still hold.
+You don’t have to take “the books balance” on faith: the prover rebuilds every money invariant from scratch, straight from the ledger’s posted legs, and hands you one ProveReport telling you whether the books still hold.

 It only reads, it never writes.
 It sums the debit and credit lines itself instead of trusting any cached balance.
 It recomputes each account’s hash chain from genesis.
 Then it compares the result against what the ledger actually stored.

-You call it three ways. read.prove() runs it on demand. make prove runs it after every operation in a randomized program. make fuzz runs it against every backend and checks they agree.
+You call it three ways. read.health() runs it on demand. make prove runs it after every operation in a randomized program. make fuzz runs it against every backend and checks they agree.

 // → true: books balance, every credit backed, nothing overdrawn,